kindelia/Kindelia/WHITEPAPER.md

 ```

 That way, miners get not just ETH, or just BTC, or any single token, but rather
-a constellation of gifts from built-in apps, as an kind incentive for them to
+a constellation of gifts from built-in apps, as a kind incentive for them to
 keep contributing to the network's security.
-Everyone wins with this exchange.
+Everyone wins on this exchange.

 In a similar fashion, users can attach miner fees by including an extra payment
 at the end of their transactions.
 For example: